Blood test: Saliva tests

 In 2008, scientists announced that the more cost effective saliva testing could eventually replace some blood tests, as saliva contains 20% of the proteins found in blood.
 Saliva testing may not be appropriate or available for all markers.
-For example, lipid levels can't be measured with saliva testing.
+For example, lipid levels cannot be measured with saliva testing.

 Microemulsion

 In February 2011, Canadian researchers at the University of Calgary's Schulich School of Engineering announced a microchip for blood tests.
 Dubbed a microemulsion, a droplet of blood captured inside a layer of another substance.
 It can control the exact size and spacing of the droplets.
 The new test could improve the efficiency, accuracy, and speed of laboratory tests while also doing it cheaply.
-The microchip costs $25, whereas the robotic dispensers currently in use cost around $10,000.

 SIMBAS

 In March 2011, a team of researchers from UC Berkeley, DCU and University of Valparaíso have developed lab-on-a-chip that can diagnose diseases within 10 minutes without the use of external tubing and extra components.
 It is called Self-powered Integrated Microfluidic Blood Analysis System (SIMBAS).
 It uses tiny trenches to separate blood cells from plasma (99 percent of blood cells were captured during experiments).
 Researchers used plastic components, to reduce manufacturing costs.